KristianKarl/META-Workshops/doc/Workshop_decsription_and_setup_2020.md

 ## Introduction

-This document describes a workshop on Model-based Visual GUI Testinghosted by the M.E.T.A. project in collaboration with AddQ, Spotify andArcticBlue.
-The document contains five sections:
+This document describes a workshop on Model-based Visual GUI Testinghosted by the M.E.T.A. project in collaboration with AddQ, Spotify and ArcticBlue.
+The document contains four sections:

 1. **Setup the environment**  - How to setup the environment with Graphwalker, IntelliJ and Eye2.